 If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
 We may submit a request to Cornwall Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
 Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
 Failure to pay the Penalty Notice may result in legal action.
-Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the

-Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
 Cornwall Council may also apply for the costs incurred in taking the matter to Court.

-I will continue to monitor NAME's attendance and if their attendance fails to improve, it may be necessary for the Trust's Education Welfare Officer to instigate statutory action against you.
+I will continue to monitor NAME's attendance and if their attendance fails to improve, it may be necessary for the school to proceed to Tier 3 and an Education Planning Meeting where you will be made aware of your legal responsibilities as parent/carer, and information will be given as to what legal action could be taken should child name not attend regularly in the future.